 Interns must be hired at one of three levels which are determined by the intern’s current enrollment in high school, vocational school, college, or graduate school.
 Interns are not required to register for coursework over the summer; however, in order to continue the internship, they must show proof of registration from the prior semester, and paperwork related to their registration for the upcoming semester.
 Internship levels are as follows:

 Determining which level the intern is going to be hired at should correspond with the intern’s current educational level.
 Internship pay rates are located at Job Description & Salary Information.

 Requesting Human Resources Approval

-- Complete an Intern Job Description Form and submit a copy to your Human Resources Recruitment & Classification Analyst, Risk Safety Analyst, and Internship Program Manager for their approval.
+- Send the Intern Job Description and JDA to your Human Resources Recruitment & Classification (R&C) Analyst and the HR Program Analyst for their approval.

 - Once approved, enter a Hiring Requisition into NeoGov.

 - If the department has selected an intern, have the intern fill out the application and send it to your R&C Analyst, copying the HR Program Analyst.